Joeltronics/py_nes_emulator/README.md

 ### Current status

-There's basic emulation, but no APU or mapper support:
+There's basic emulation, but no APU or mapper support.

+Working or mostly-working:

-- **Donkey Kong**: seems to work (but slow)
+- **Donkey Kong**
-- **Ice Climber**: seems to work (but slow)
+- **Ice Climber**
-- **Balloon Fight**: seems to work (and not slow!), although in Balloon Trip mode the score scrolls with the level since we don't support split-screen rendering yet
+- **Balloon Fight**: works, but in Balloon Trip mode, the score scrolls with the level since we don't support split-screen rendering yet
-- **Super Mario Bros**: Title screen doesn't work, likely due to something we're not doing right with the PPU (see below)
+- **Ice Hockey**: works, but the title screen doesn't render properly (expected, due to some unimplemented PPU features)

+Major problems:

+- **Super Mario Bros**: The ground is 2 tiles higher than it's supposed to be.
+Everything else appears to run, but it's unplayable since Mario is stuck in the ground.
-- **Excitebike**: Gets stuck on title screen, start & select both act as select
+- **Excitebike**: Gets stuck on the title screen, because of a bug where pressing the start button behaves as select/down instead, so you can't start the game (up also has this same problem)
-- **Ice Hockey**: Title screen doesn't render properly, which is expected due to some unimplemented PPU features.
-But what isn't expected is that it gets stuck on the title screen (problem reading controllers, similar to Excitebike?).
-- **Bomberman**: Title screen works, but gets stuck on the first frame of the game
+- **Bomberman**: Title screen works, but gets stuck on one of the first frames of the game.
+Usually the time gets stuck at 200, but sometimes 199.
+Likely something to do with PPUSTATUS VBLANK flag not getting cleared on read.
 - **Galaga**: Doesn't work because 8x16 sprites are not yet supported

 PPU & rendering issues:

+- VBLANK flag is not cleared on read
+	- Although this is a simple fix, fixing it breaks "sleep CPU until next PPUSTATUS change" optimization for some unclear reason
 - PPUSCROLL & PPUADDR sharing internal registers is not handled correctly
 - Sprite 0 hit is only partially implemented:
 	- It works if you assume no background pixels are transparent